pomerium/documentation/content/docs/reference/service-urls.md

 ## Authenticate Internal Service URL

 The **Authenticate Internal Service URL** setting defines the internally accessible URL where Pomerium redirects end users (clients) to authenticate against an identity provider.
+An internal service URL is required for deployments where Pomerium can't access an external service URL (typically, this is due to network or environmental contraints).

-When running in [split service mode](/docs/internals/configuration#all-in-one-vs-split-service-mode), each Pomerium Core service requires an authenticate service URL to communicate with other Pomerium services.
-In deployments where accessing an external URL is not possible (or not preferable), you can instead use the authenticate internal service URL.
+If Pomerium is running in [split service mode](/docs/internals/configuration#all-in-one-vs-split-service-mode), each individual Pomerium service (except the Databroker service) requires either an internal or external authenticate service URL in its configuration.

-Each Pomerium Core service (except the Databroker service) requires the authenticate internal service URL in its configuration file, either as a config file key or environment variable.
 These services include the Proxy, Authenticate, and Authorize services.

-If defined, the authenticate internal service URL overrides the [authenticate service URL](#authenticate-service-url).
+A service's configuration can include both an internal and external authenticate service URL.
+If defined, the authenticate internal service URL overrides the external [authenticate service URL](#authenticate-service-url) when Pomerium is determining which TLS certificate and hostname to use when the authenticate service listens for incoming TLS connections.

 ### How to configure